CVE-2025-24621 Overview

 Workarounds

-# WordPress CLI command to deactivate the vulnerable plugin
+# Example: WordPress CLI commands to identify and deactivate the vulnerable plugin

 wp plugin deactivate arconix-shortcodes

-wp plugin update arconix-shortcodes
+wp plugin uninstall arconix-shortcodes

 Disclaimer: This content was generated using AI.
 While we strive for accuracy, please verify critical information with official sources.